View Helen Cordell's Obituary on ChicagoTribune.com and share memories

 |

-Helen was united in marriage on April 27, 1974 to Mr. Arthur "Nick" Cordell and spent the next 45 years happily together.
-Mrs. Cordell was a Patent Attorney first with the Department of Energy and then for many years at Argonne National Laboratory in Lemont, IL.
+Helen was united in marriage Apr.
+27, 1974 to Mr. Arthur "Nick" Cordell.
+Mrs. Cordell was a Patent Attorney with the Dept. of Energy and later Argonne National Laboratory, Lemont, IL.
 Helen founded both the Greater Chicago Cavalier Rescue and Small Dog Rescue of Illinois.
-She also enjoyed car racing, with her husband and often would drive her own race car.
-Helen was a loving wife, step-mother, sister, sister-in-law and aunt who will be deeply missed by her family and many friends.
+She enjoyed car racing and often drove her own race car.

-Helen is survived by her husband, Nick Cordell of Yorkville, IL; her step-daughter, Maureen (Mark) Claffey of Berwyn, IL; her brother-in-law, Larry Pearce of Sheboygan, WI; also several nieces and nephews.

-She was preceded in death by her parents, Gerald and Corona Sanders; and her sister, Marge Pearce.
+Survived by her husband, Nick Cordell; step-daughter, Maureen (Mark) Claffey.
+Berwyn, IL; brother-in-law, Larry Pearce, Sheboygan, WI; several nieces and nephews.
+Preceded by her parents and sister, Marge Pearce.

 Arrangements by Nelson Funeral Homes & Crematory, www.NelsonFuneralHomes.com or (630) 553-7611.